Joachim Schmettau

 Joachim Schmettau (born 5 February 1937, Bad Doberan, Mecklenburg) is a German sculptor.

 Life

 Schmettau has been living in Berlin since 1945.
 From 1956 to 1960, he studied at the Berlin University of the Arts, where he graduated as a student of Ludwig Gabriel Schrieber in 1961.
 From 1966 to 1990, he participated as a member of the Deutscher Künstlerbund at a total of 18 large annual DKB exhibitions.
 He was a founding member of the Gruppe Aspekt of the Berlin Critical Realists in 1972.

-From 1971 to 2002, Schmettau was a professor at the Berlin University of the Arts.
+From 1971 to 2002, Schmettau was a professor at the Berlin University of the Arts, where Beate Schroedl-Baurmeister was one of his pupils.